-It’s Men’s Health Week and Carers Week so there seems no better time to share some stories from Dads who have children with additional needs.
+It’s Men’s Health Week and Carers Week.
+As such, there seems no better time to share some stories from Dads who have children with additional needs.

 Today we hear from Oliver Mann, whose son Freddie was born with an undiagnosed genetic condition.

-That’s the number of days I have been a father of a child with special needs and disabilities.
-Our son, Freddie, is now 8 years old and not a day goes by where I wonder what life would have been like if he hadn’t been born with an undiagnosed genetic condition, which a number of years later was diagnosed as a De Novo (non hereditary) genetic condition, Tuba 1A.
-The issues were picked up at our 20 week scan.
-What should have been an enjoyable first pregnancy changed on that day, as did our expectant parenting lives.
+That’s the number of days I have been the father of a child with special needs and disabilities.
+Our son, Freddie, is now 8 years old.
+Not a day goes by where I don’t wonder what life would have been like if he hadn’t been born with an undiagnosed genetic condition.
+Eventually, a number of years later it was diagnosed as a De Novo (non-hereditary) genetic condition, Tuba 1A.
+The issues were picked up at our 20-week scan.
+What should have been an enjoyable first pregnancy changed on that day, as did our expected parenting lives.